jenda/codepath-assignment-1/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Flicks*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [ ] User can **scroll through current movies** from the Movie Database API
-* [ ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [ ] For each movie displayed, user can see the following details:
+* [x] For each movie displayed, user can see the following details:
-  * [ ] Title, Poster Image, Overview (Portrait mode)
+  * [x] Title, Poster Image, Overview (Portrait mode)
-  * [ ] Title, Backdrop Image, Overview (Landscape mode)
+  * [x] Title, Backdrop Image, Overview (Landscape mode)

 The following **optional** features are implemented:

-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.

 The following **bonus** features are implemented: